TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/release-notes/operator-0.17.md

 <ul>
 <li>
 <details>
-<summary>Added support of GraphQLIntrospectionConfig in ApiDefinition CRD </summary>
+<summary>Added support of GraphQLIntrospectionConfig in API definition CRD </summary>

-Added to ApiDefinition CRD: support of GraphQLIntrospectionConfig field at `graphql.introspection.disabled`.
+Added to ApiDefinition CRD: support of `GraphQLIntrospectionConfig` field at `graphql.introspection.disabled`.
 This feature will be enabled in future Tyk releases.
 </details>
 </li>
 </ul>